 Employees should review, abide by, and ask for clarifications when necessary regarding their respective code of ethics.
 If an employee is uncertain whether a future action may violate a code of ethics, the employee should consult with their Direct Supervisor, Dean, Department/Division Head, Office of Human Resources & Diversity, and/or the Audit, Risk, Compliance and Ethics Committee.
 The employees subject to Wisconsin Administrative Code Chapter UWS 8 must also keep track of and report outside activities (See below for more information).

 Wisconsin State Statute Chapter 19: General Duties of Public Officials

 **Please Note: Aside from the annual requirement to report outside activities, it is important to report any related changes in circumstances as soon as they occur.**

-For 1.0 FTE non-academic units:
+.5+ FTE non-academic units:

-For 1.0 FTE academic units:
+.5+ FTE academic units:

 For multiple position appointments:

-A: The current 2019 OAR Cycle covers the full 2018 calendar year (1/1/18-12/31/18).
+The current 2021 OAR Cycle covers the full 2020 calendar year (1/1/20-12/31/20).

-A: The UWSA retention schedule for Outside Activity Reports is the "Event" + 3 (three) years.
+Did you find some old OAR files while you were spring cleaning your office?
+The UWSA retention schedule for Outside Activity Reports is the "Event" + 3 (three) years.
 You may destroy the OAR records that exceed this timeline.